Pokorny Low Brass Seminar

 You can attend the Pokorny Low Brass Seminar as a Performer, Auditor or as a participant in the Pre-College Program.
 All participants play in the warm-up and large ensembles and can attend any of the sessions.
 A limited number of performers will be accepted by audition or professional recommendation to perform in the Master Classes.
 Pre-College Program participants will attend all of the talks and concerts, but will have a special set of masterclasses designed specially for the younger student.

-To apply as a performer, complete the application and submit the $35 application fee along with a one-page resume and a recording of 2 contrasting solo passages and 5 standard orchestral excerpts by April 1, 2014.
+To apply as a performer, complete the application and submit the $35 application fee along with a one-page resume and a recording of 2 contrasting solo passages and 5 standard orchestral excerpts by April 1, 2015.
+Recordings can be submitted by CD or via the web suing Dropbox, YouTube, or a similar application.
 The remainder of tuition will be due upon acceptance.

 To audit the Seminar, complete the application and return with the appropriate fee.
 Auditors may choose to attend daily for $100 per day or for the entire workshop for $300.
 On campus housing is available either by day or for the seminar.